 Music ensembles and choirs

 Gymnastics and chess (optional programs offered at selected campuses)

 From Year 7, middle school students learn through the International Baccalaureate Middle Years Program (IB MYP).

 The MYP challenges students to connect learning to real life.
 Students explore subjects through transdisciplinary themes – developing subject knowledge alongside skills in communication, global engagement and intercultural understanding.
 This equips students to apply their knowledge to a variety of contexts.

 In Years 7, 8 and 9 students study eight core subject groups and within these broad groups, can make subject choices based on their strengths and interests.
 There is scope for specialisation which increases as they progress through the program.

 In Year 10, the MYP’s flexibility allows students to study a Victorian Certificate of Education subject while completing their IB studies (subject to grades attained in Year 9).

-The academic breadth and depth of the MYP provides a strong foundation for students’ senior studies, whether they choose Wesley’s VCE, IB DP or SYLF study pathway.
+The academic breadth and depth of the MYP provides a strong foundation for students as they transition into their senior years at Wesley, whether they choose the VCE or IB Diploma Program pathway.

 Contact us for a copy of our curriculum guides.